ankschoubey/old-blog/_posts/2020-08-16-middlemen.md

 - Car Dealers
 - Mobile Wallets
 - Food Delivery Services
-- Ride Sharing Apps
+- Ride-Sharing Apps
 - Most online e-commerce website

-The reason middlemen are able to operate is because the source company is too complex for most normal people or companies to understand.
+The reason middlemen can operate is that the source company is too complex for most normal people or companies to understand.
 So they make it convenient for people.

-But this also is risky if source company can easily provide the facility themself.
-Then there is no need of middleman.
+But this also is risky if the source company can easily provide the facility themself.
+Then there is no need for a middleman.

-Like when Tesla decided to not sell their cars through dealership.
+Like when Tesla decided to not sell their cars through a dealership.

-Middleman companies sometimes act as affiliate.
+Middleman companies sometimes act as an affiliate.
 - The source company deals with creating the product.
 - The middlemen deal with selling the product.